 The Niagara River is a critical winter-feeding area for birds.
-The river’s swift current keeps it ice-free assuring birds have access to water when many other waterways are frozen over.
-The fast-moving waters carry a steady supply of small fish, such as alewives and shiners that make up an important part of bird diets.
+The river’s swift current keeps it ice-free, assuring birds have access to water when many other waterways are frozen over.
+The fast-moving waters carry a steady supply of small fish, such as alewives and shiners, which make up an essential part of bird diets.

 Lake Sturgeon Fish.

-Lake Sturgeon is a prehistoric fish, dating back 135 million years.
-Canada’s largest freshwater fish is over 6½ feet (2 meters) and weighs up to 300 pounds (136 kilograms).
-A cold-water species that lives 55 to 80 years.
-Until the mid-1800s, Lake Sturgeon was considered a nuisance species to be discarded, dried, and burned as firewood, or used as fertilizer.
-This resulted in over-fishing, which combined with pollution and destruction of spawning habitat caused the population to crash.
-In later years, the value of their flesh and caviar, and skin for leather was recognized.
+Lake Sturgeon is a prehistoric fish dating back 135 million years.
+Canada’s largest freshwater fish is over 6½ feet (2 meters) and weighs up to three hundred pounds (136 kilograms).
+A cold-water species that live 55 to 80 years.
+Until the mid-1800s, Lake Sturgeon was considered a nuisance species to be discarded, dried, burned as firewood, or used as fertilizer.
+This resulted in over-fishing, which, combined with pollution and destruction of spawning habitat, caused the population to crash.
+In later years, the value of their flesh and caviar and skin for leather was recognized.
 Today, Lake Sturgeon is protected under Ontario’s Endangered Species Act.

-We enjoyed a delightful dinner at a quintessentially British style restaurant, Queen Victoria Place, where the birds enjoyed the ambiance as they walk the floor of the restaurant, and fly between patrons.
+We enjoyed a delightful dinner at a quintessentially British-style restaurant, Queen Victoria Place, where the birds enjoyed the ambiance as they walked the restaurant floor and fly between patrons.

-The bed and breakfast in the quaint town of Niagara-on-the-Lake is a private home owned by an elderly couple who converted each of the three bedrooms into a self-contained bed with bathroom.
+Bed and Breakfast in the quaint town of Niagara-on-the-Lake is a private home owned by an elderly couple who converted each of the three bedrooms into a self-contained bed with a bathroom.
 We stayed in The Admiral room.
-Ours consisted of a large comfortable double bed, and a tiny bathroom with a shower just big enough to turn around in and toilet sandwiched between the shower tub and wall.
+Ours consisted of a large comfortable double bed and a tiny bathroom with a shower just big enough to turn around in and a toilet sandwiched between the shower tub and wall.

 Day 3: Wednesday, September 19, 2018.
 Niagara-on-the-Lake, Ontario to Mississauga, Ontario

-The husband and wife team of our bed and breakfast, Le Papillon, are Patrice and Louis.
+The husband-and-wife team of our bed and breakfast, Le Papillon, are Patrice and Louis.
 Louis is retired but works as a guide at the nearby Trius Winery and Restaurant.
 The breakfast prepared by the couple was the treat of the stay.
-Here we met the two other couples.
-A couple from central Canada, the other from Switzerland.
-The conversation was lively with us all exchanging our backgrounds and travel experiences.
+Here we met the two other couples—a couple from central Canada, the other from Switzerland.
+The conversation was lively, with each of us exchanging our backgrounds and travel experiences.

-That afternoon we headed to Phillip and Marilyn Fourie, family members who we had not seen in many years since they visited us for Robyn and Darin’s wedding in 2001.
-Phillip is more than a gourmet cook, and accomplish artist, so we were entertained with many great meals.
+That afternoon we headed to Phillip and Marilyn Fourie, family members we had not seen in many years since they visited us for Robyn and Darin’s wedding in 2001.
+Phillip is more than a gourmet cook and an accomplished artist, so we were entertained with many great meals.

 To clarify a point.
 Phillip and Marilyn live in Mississauga, just outside Toronto.
 I frequently write about them living in the better-known city of Toronto.
-It is much the same as me telling people that we live in Milwaukee when in reality we live in New Berlin.
+It is much the same as me telling people that we live in Milwaukee when we live in New Berlin in reality.
 Depending on whom I am speaking with, I may even say that we live north of Chicago.
-After all, who outside our geographical area has heard of New Berlin, Wisconsin, a city of only 40,000 inhabitants?
+Who outside our geographical area has heard of New Berlin, Wisconsin, a city of only 40,000 inhabitants?

-For those of us without a creative streak, I added 3 photographs taken in Bo-Kaap, a community Linda and I toured in November 2017.
+For those without a creative streak, I added three photographs taken in Bo-Kaap, a community Linda and I toured in November 2017.

 Day 4: Thursday, September 20, 2018.
 Mississauga and Toronto.

-“NBS also offers a professional Teacher Training Program, a Musician Mentorship Program and Community Classes for both children and adults.
-The Associates Program offers classes after school and on weekends for students between the ages of 6 and 17, while the School’s popular Adult Ballet Program offers classes in the evenings and on weekends to adults of all fitness levels and dance experience.”
+“NBS also offers a professional Teacher Training Program, a Musician Mentorship Program, and Community Classes for both children and adults.
+The Associate’s Program offers classes after school and at weekends for students between the ages of 6 and 17.
+In contrast, the school’s popular Adult Ballet Program offers classes in the evenings and on weekends to adults of all fitness levels and dance experience.”

 Sepe was one of South Africa’s star pupils trained by the ballet school.
-He originally trained in Montagu, Western Cape.
-“Siphesihle November was born in Worcester South Africa and trained at Canada’s National Ballet School.
+He trained initially in Montagu, Western Cape.
+“Siphesihle November was born in Worcester, South Africa, and trained at Canada’s National Ballet School.
 Mr. November joined the National Ballet of Canada as a member of the Corps de Ballet in 2017.

 “Mr. November recently made his debut as Bluebird in The Sleeping Beauty and has danced in such ballet as The Nutcracker, Nijinsky, The Winter’s Tale, The Four Seasons, Emergence, Paz de la Jolla and The Dreamers Ever Leave You.”

-In 2015 Fiona Sargent and her husband Mitya, started their non-profit organization, DANCESCAPE South Africa.
+In 2015 Fiona Sargent and her husband Mitya started their non-profit organization, DANCESCAPE South Africa.
 The focus is on developing our youth, in disadvantaged rural communities, through dance.
-Her incredible gift was to work with and develop young people so they may use the opportunities that DFA and Dancescape gave them to change their lives through dance.
+Her incredible gift was to work with and develop young people to use the opportunities that DFA and Dancescape gave them to change their lives through dance.
 In 2011, two of the students.
-Aviwe and Mthuthuzeli November received bursaries to the Cape Academy of Performing Arts (CAPA) and they have both achieved greatness in their careers.
-Siphe November’s talent was nurtured to give him the privilege and opportunity of continuing his training at the Canadian National Ballet School.
+Aviwe and Mthuthuzeli November received bursaries to the Cape Academy of Performing Arts (CAPA), and they have both achieved greatness in their careers.
+Siphe November’s talent was nurtured to give him the privilege and opportunity to continue his training at the Canadian National Ballet School.
 Sadly, Fiona lost her battle with cancer on September 23, 2017.

-During November 21, 2018, as the National Ballet of Canada presents the second part of its hometown fall season, November is the only corps member among four men, two of them principal dancers, chosen to perform the challenging role of Puck in a revival of Frederick Ashton’s magical and comic masterpiece The Dream.
-It’s a major role debut that demands technique, athleticism and stamina, crucially combined with acute dramatic and musical sensitivity.
-November has all the right stuff, according to National Ballet associate artistic director Christopher Stowell,
+On November 21, 2018, as the National Ballet of Canada presents the second part of its hometown fall season, Siphe is the only corps member among four men, two of the principal dancers, chosen to perform the challenging role of Puck in a revival of Frederick Ashton’s magical and comic masterpiece The Dream.
+It’s a significant role debut that demands technique, athleticism, and stamina, crucially combined with acute dramatic and musical sensitivity.
+Siphe has all the right stuff, according to National Ballet associate artistic director Christopher Stowell,

-I was highly impressed with the property development taking place in the Toronto region.
-Here too I have visited Toronto on several occasions for business, and to see the significant number of 20 and higher story high-rise apartments and condominiums signifies a flourishing economy.
+I was extremely impressed with the property development taking place in the Toronto region.
+I have visited Toronto on several occasions for business and seeing the considerable number of twenty and higher-story high-rise apartments and condominiums signifies a flourishing economy.
 The building boom in the area is remarkable.
-The arterial roads are somewhat congested, and generally in better condition than those I have experienced in the Milwaukee and Chicago areas.
-Having Phillip available to guide us made our stay all the more enjoyable.
+The arterial roads are congested and better than those I have experienced in the Milwaukee and Chicago areas.
+Having Phillip available to guide us made our stay more enjoyable.
 After a long day, we came home to another of his fantastic meals.
-Philip is an artist and getting an opportunity to enjoy his art was an additional treat.
+Phillip is an artist and getting an opportunity to enjoy his art was an additional treat.

 One additional observation in Canada is that the country displays a booming economy.
-Most of the vehicles are late models, including Tesla’s and Porches that are plentiful.
-It has an absence of large SUVs that dominates US roads.
+Most of the vehicles are late models, including Tesla’s and Porches which are plentiful.
+It has an absence of large SUVs that dominate US roads.
 As mentioned earlier, there is a building boom.
 Provinces are willing to invest in new or expanding existing roads and maintenance.

-The city of Toronto encourages property developers to allocate a minimum of 1 percent of every project’s construction costs on public art.
-Many of the new condominiums and commercial buildings have large sculptures, murals, quilts, and custom photographs in their lobbies, hallways, and outdoor areas.
-This helps bring a community feel to shared spaces.
-This has helped artists to prosper.
+The city of Toronto encourages property developers to allocate a minimum of 1 percent of every project’s construction costs to public art.
+Many new condominiums and commercial buildings have large sculptures, murals, quilts, and custom photographs in their lobbies, hallways, and outdoor areas.
+It helps bring a community feel to shared spaces.
+It has enabled artists to prosper.

 Day 5: Friday, September 21, 2018.
 Mississauga, Ontario to Montreal, Quebec.

 Montreal is one of the few major North American cities to have preserved its historical center.
-Here you find the remains of the old walled city, and narrow winding streets dating back to the French colony.
-There are majestic Victorian buildings from the 18th and 19th century.
+Here you find the remains of the old walled city and narrow winding streets dating back to the French colony.
+There are majestic Victorian buildings from the 18th and 19th centuries.
 Montreal was founded on May 17, 1642 (376 years ago).

 We arrived late in the afternoon, took a walk around the local area, and decided to have dinner at the Taiwanese restaurant in the hotel.
 This day we elected to have an early night.

-3 photographs showing the gardens outside the Chateau Ramezay–historic site and Museum of Montreal; Marche Bonsecours (Bonsecours Market, the place for all things made in Québec); 2 photographs of the outside of Notre-Dame-de-Bon-Secours Chapel/Marguerite-Bourgeoys Museum (known as the “sailors’ church”); 5 photographs inside the Notre-Dame-de-Bon-Secours Chapel; Jacques-Cartier Basin.
+Three photographs showing the gardens outside the Chateau Ramezay–historic site and Museum of Montreal; Marche Bonsecours (Bonsecours Market, the place for all things made in Québec); two photographs of the outside of Notre-Dame-de-Bon-Secours Chapel/Marguerite-Bourgeoys Museum (known as the “sailors’ church”); five pictures inside the Notre-Dame-de-Bon-Secours Chapel; Jacques-Cartier Basin.

 10K Marathon in Montreal.
 Note the South African flag.